Nepiki/Guides/Shadow-Hearts.md

 ```
 [Cursed Treasure Hunting] (10)
-Obtain all treasure in the Kowloon Fortress
+Obtain all treasure in the Kowloon Fortress.
 ```

 There are 9 treasures here.
 Remember to defeat every enemy once for the Bestiary.
 Defeating the boss without Judgement Ring fails also provides an achievement.
 This guide leaves those out because it's pretty self explanatory.